apolitical/geography/README.md

 countriesInRegion('na') // Code->name map for North America
 ```

-For IE support, you will need to use [`babel-polyfill`](https://github.com/babel/babel-preset-env#usebuiltins) in your application.
+For full browser support (including IE 10 & 11), you will need to use [`babel-polyfill`](https://github.com/babel/babel-preset-env#usebuiltins) in your application.

 ## Regions